bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_short_guide.md

 Bladeburner is an alternative method to beat BitNodes which doesn't rely on money or hacking skill.
 [Sleeves](sleeves.md) help complete BN6 more quickly since they can share some Bladeburner tasks with the player but aren't a requirement.

+BN7 unlocks Bladeburner and gives access to the Bladeburner APIs like BN6, but it's a bit harder than BN6 while giving more Bladeburner-specific rewards.
+Source-File 7 buffs Bladeburner's multipliers, and Source-File 7.3 gives free access to an augmentation that lets you perform Bladeburner and non-Bladeburner actions at the same time.

 BN10 unlocks two new mechanics: [Sleeves](sleeves.md) and [Grafting](grafting.md).
-[Sleeves](sleeves.md) act as additional players and can perform tasks like studying, training, crime and working for factions independently of the player.
+[Sleeves](sleeves.md) act as additional players and can perform tasks like studying, training, committing crime and working for factions independently of the player.
 [Grafting](grafting.md) installs augmentations without a soft reset.
 Both are very useful to have but require large amounts of money to use to their fullest extent.
 Each [Source-File](sourcefiles.md) grants an additional sleeve and up to five additional sleeves may be purchased from a faction only in this BitNode.